 - Sharing and saving visualizations

 You can create visualizations of tabular data files in either projects or datasets without ever writing a query.
-The dataset Shark attack data updated daily and the GSAF5.xls.xlsx are used in this example.
-To create a visualization of all the data in the file, select the Explore icon to the right of the file name on the overview page:
+To follow along with this example, open the dataset Shark attack data updated daily.
+To create a visualization of all the data in the file, select the View icon to the right of the file name on the overview page:

-You'll be taken to the data workspace and a view of all the data in the file and you can build a chart of it by selecting the Open in app button:
+You'll be taken to the data workspace and a view of all the data in the file.
+Next, click the dropdown arrow next to Open in app and choose Open with Chart Builder:

-From there you can choose the application you would like to use to create your visualization.
-In this exercise we'll use Chart Builder.
-Chart builder comes with two options for creating and modifying charts: a Visual Builder and a Vega-Lite Editor.
+Chart Builder comes with two options for creating and modifying charts: a Visual Builder and a Vega-Lite Editor.
 The easiest way to use it is to create your initial chart on the Visual Builder tab and then switch over to the Vega-Lite Editor to make any changes outside the scope of the Visual Builder.
-Detailed information on how to use Vega-Lite to customize your charts is available on the Vega website.
+See our article on using Vega-Lite or the Vega-Lite website for more information.

 To create a quick bar chart of the number of people in the dataset who have been fatally attacked by sharks, select the field fatal_y_n from the dropdown list for the X axis, and COUNT(*) from the bottom of the list on the Y axis.
 Like magic, our chart appears on the right side of the screen: